JGonzalez249/RandomNovelGen/README.md

 Once all the packages are installed, you can run the **generateText.py** file to generate a short novel once you download the pre-trained model.
-To download the pre-trained folder if you have not done so yet, click [here](https://drive.google.com/file/d/1-P_wwxipOteS4ePXZyN5YqJqn3cs8tX1/view?usp=sharing), extract the **checkpoint folder** into the root of the project directory.
+To download the pre-trained model, if you have not done so yet, click [here](https://drive.google.com/file/d/1-P_wwxipOteS4ePXZyN5YqJqn3cs8tX1/view?usp=sharing), extract the **checkpoint folder** into the root of the project directory.
 You can then delete the tar file to save space.
 You can then run generateText.py script to generate a novel using the downloaded model.
 The generated novel will be saved in the **output** directory that's created by the script and will open on your default text editor.
 It can be run multiple times to produce multiple **genTextXX.txt** files.
 You can run the **generateText.py** file with the following command in the terminal:

     python generateText.py